nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 When a document is under retention, you can lengthen the retention of the document.

 {{#> callout type='warning' }}
 This is an **irreversible action**: there is no way to shorten a retention period, even as an administrator.
+If you made a mistake and wish to adapt the retention period, note that [records can be undeclared]({{page page='nuxeo-retention-howto-undeclare-record'}}) in specific conditions when using the addon in standard mode however.
 {{/callout}}

 On the **View** tab of your document: